-Over the last decade, the BFI have had two key strategies that offer support for specialised film audience development – these are Film Forever (2012-2017) and 2022 (2017-2022).
-Priorities in these policies included supporting new releases and developing regional audiences, young audiences, and diverse audiences.
+Over the last decade, the BFI have had two key strategies that offer support for specialised film audience development – Film Forever (2012-2017) and BFI 2022 (2017-2022).
+Priorities in these policies include supporting new releases and developing regional audiences, young audiences, and diverse audiences.

-These policies were influenced by the independent Film Policy Review Panel who published the report ‘A Future for British Film: ‘It begins with the audience’ in 2012 and through consultation with the independent film sector.
+These policies were influenced by the independent Film Policy Review Panel, which published the report ‘A Future for British Film: ‘It begins with the audience…’ in 2012, and through consultation with the independent film sector.

-- Who are the key policy makers in developing film policy at national and regional level?
+Who are the key policy makers developing film policy at national and regional level?

-Nationally, film policy is influenced by government departments such as DCMS and HM Treasury, particularly in terms of tax relief, the largest investment the UK government makes in the film sector.
+Nationally, film policy is influenced by government departments such as the Department for Digital, Culture, Media & Sport (DCMS) and HM Treasury, particularly in terms of tax relief, the largest investment the UK government makes in the film sector.
 Since the closure of the UK Film Council in 2010, the BFI has been the lead agency for film policy and strategy in the UK.
 Film policy is also influenced by organisations such as the UK Cinema Association, The Film Distributors’ Association, and Arts Council England.
-Sector support agencies such as the Independent Cinema Office, INTO Film and Cinema for All also seek to shape the strategies for specific areas of film exhibition such as schools, education, and film societies.
-In the regions, individual independent cinemas are the most influential organisations such as the Showroom in Sheffield or Watershed in Bristol.
+Sector support agencies such as the Independent Cinema Office, INTO Film and Cinema for All also seek to shape the strategies for specific areas of film exhibition such as schools, education and film societies.
+In the regions, individual independent cinemas such as the Showroom in Sheffield and Watershed in Bristol are the most influential organisations.